 Instacart shoppers do see tips.
 When a customer orders groceries or other items through the Instacart app, they have the option to leave a tip for the shopper before the delivery.
 The gratuity amount is shown on the order page, and customers have the ability to add or adjust their tip amount.

 When an Instacart shopper begins working on an order, they can see all of the details of that order including what items are being purchased and how much of a tip was left by the customer.
 Depending on the situation, they may or may not receive any notifications when a customer adds or changes their gratuity amount.
-For example, if a customer adds a larger tip after an order has been accepted by a shopper but before it is completed, the shopper may not be made aware until after delivery of that order.
+For example, if a customer adds a large tip after an order has been accepted by a shopper but before it is completed, the shopper may not be made aware until after delivery of that order.

 There have been some controversial issues and reports from some shoppers about customers taking advantage of them during times of high demand such as during the COVID-19 pandemic by adding very large gratuty after accepting their orders in order to make sure their orders get filled quickly so they can receive their groceries sooner than later.
 In some cases, these customers have then changed the amount back down to something lower after receiving their goods due to feeling guilty about taking advantage of someone else’s misfortune in that way.